Deploying Machine ID on GitHub Actions | Teleport

 If you are using self-hosted Teleport Enterprise you are able to permit workflows within GitHub Enterprise Server instances to authenticate using the GitHub join method.

-The Teleport Auth Server must be able to connect to the GitHub Enterprise Server.
+The Teleport Auth Service must be able to connect to the GitHub Enterprise Server.

 To configure this, set